San Miguel de Allende with Kids: Art, Color and Colonial Charm

 They will paint on cobblestone curbs.
 They will eat gorditas in a market filled with flowers.
 They will float in a thermal cave and think it is magic.
 And years from now, when they think of Mexico, they will not think of a resort.
 They will think of pink churches, wild ice cream flavors, and the way the whole city turned golden at sunset.

-Save this guide for later Bring a reusable water bottle for everyone - staying hydrated makes a huge difference with kids.
-Always pack a compact first aid kit - with kids, you never know when you will need it.
-A good pair of kids headphones will keep everyone happy during travel days.
-We swear by packing cubes to keep the family organized.
+Save this guide for later.
+Bring a reusable water bottle for everyone.
+Pack a compact first aid kit.
+A good pair of kids headphones for travel days.
+We swear by packing cubes.

 Beach Day Essentials